haraka/node-address-rfc2821/README.md

 * address.host

-Access the domain part of the email adress, decoded if necessary to punycode
+Access the domain part of the email address, decoded if necessary to punycode

 * address.original_host